How Fluid compute pricing compares to EC2, Fargate, and EKS

 EC2, Fargate, and EKS charge for the capacity you provision, whether or not your code is using it.
 When an instance runs at 40% CPU utilization, you still pay for 100% of the instance, and the remaining 60% is idle capacity you've already paid for.
 The published hourly rate, therefore, describes the cost of provisioned CPU, not the cost of the CPU that does your application's work.

 Fluid compute prices differently.
 With Active CPU pricing, Vercel bills for CPU only while your code is running, pauses CPU billing during I/O waits, and charges nothing for CPU between requests.
-You still pay for provisioned memory while a request is in flight, at a rate less than 10% of the active CPU rate.
+You still pay for provisioned memory while a request is in flight, at $0.0106 per GB-hour, less than 10% of the active CPU rate.
+This memory cost is included in the all-in figures below.

 Because of this difference, the two models compare fairly only on the cost of the CPU your application actually consumes, not on the sticker rate.

-The table below shows the cost per delivered active vCPU-hour for each option at three utilization levels, using the 1 vCPU / 2 GB shape.
+The table below prices each option at the three utilization levels above, using the 1 vCPU / 2 GB shape.
 Lower is cheaper.
-Fluid stays flat at $0.149 because idle CPU isn't billed, while the provisioned options get more expensive per active vCPU-hour as utilization falls.
+Fluid stays at or below $0.149 because idle CPU isn't billed and concurrency only lowers the effective rate, while the provisioned options get more expensive per active vCPU-hour as utilization falls.

 | Fluid (Active CPU pricing) | $0.149 | $0.149 | $0.149 |

-At 40% utilization, the provisioned options are cheaper per active vCPU-hour than Fluid: EC2 by 21.5%, Fargate by 17.3%, and EKS by 12.1%.
-This is the high-utilization end of the range, and few production fleets sustain it.
+At 40% utilization, the provisioned options beat Fluid's ceiling rate per active vCPU-hour: EC2 by 21.5%, Fargate by 17.3%, and EKS by 12.1%.
+Few production fleets sustain this level, and with concurrency Fluid's effective rate drops toward $0.128, closing most of the gap.

 At 8% utilization, the gap widens sharply.
 EC2 costs 293% more than Fluid, Fargate 314% more, and EKS 340% more, because most of the provisioned capacity sits idle while still being billed.